CRE FinOps Blog

 Read PostLease Administration Fields That Drive CAM Accuracy

-Read PostLease Administration Software Buyers Guide: What Property Managers Actually Need
+Read PostLease Administration Software: What Property Managers Actually Need

-Most lease administration software demos look similar.
-The differences show up when you configure a cumulative cap structure, or try to store a tenant's full exclusion list, or pull an audit trail for a challenged reconciliation statement.
+Most lease administration software demos look alike.
+The differences show up when you configure a cumulative cap structure, try to store a tenant's full exclusion list, or pull an audit trail for a challenged reconciliation statement.

-Read PostLease Expense Reconciliation: Framework for CAM, Taxes, and Insurance
+Read PostLease Expense Reconciliation: CAM, Taxes, and Insurance Framework

-Lease expense reconciliation covers three distinct expense categories — CAM, real estate taxes, and insurance — each with different GL accounts, different exclusion rules, and different cap structures.
+Lease expense reconciliation covers three distinct expense categories: CAM, real estate taxes, and insurance.
+Each has different GL accounts, different exclusion rules, and different cap structures.
 This framework handles all three.

-Every CAM billing error traces back upstream to a lease data problem.
-The 12 fields covered here are where the errors originate — and where the fixes have to start.
+Every CAM billing error traces back to a lease data problem.
+The 12 fields covered here are where the errors start and where the fixes have to happen.

-Read PostLease Renewal CAM Negotiation Playbook: Reset Provisions, Cap Renegotiation, Audit Rights
+Read PostLease Renewal CAM Negotiation: Cap Resets, Exclusions, Audit Rights

-CAM negotiation at renewal is different from initial lease negotiation.
+CAM negotiation at renewal is different from negotiating a new lease.
 You have history, documentation, and a landlord who wants to keep you.
-Here's how to use all three.
+Here is how to use all three.

 Read PostNegotiating Lease Renewal CAM Strategy: Cap Resets, Exclusions, and Gross-Up Removal

-Renewal negotiation is your best — and often only — chance to fix CAM provisions that have been costing you money for years.
+Renewal negotiation is often your only chance to fix CAM provisions that have been costing you money for years.
 Most tenants don't use it.

 Read PostNet Operating Income in Real Estate: The CRE FinOps Guide

-NOI is the single most important number in CRE finance — and most operators undercount it by leaving CAM recovery on the table.
+NOI is the most important number in CRE finance.
+Most operators undercount it by leaving CAM recovery on the table.

 Read PostWhat Is NNN in a Commercial Lease?
 A Tenant's Plain-Language Guide